tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 - A CN MUST have the ability to verify the content of unencrypted messages to limit the propagation of spam messages.
 - If an unencrypted message is received by the CN with a unspecified destination node id, then the node MUST verify the content of the message and forward the message to all connected peers.
 - If an unencrypted message is received by the CN with an specified destination node id, then the node MUST verify the content of the message and forward the message to all connected peers that have closer node ids.
-- A CN MUST have the ability to select a set of peer connection from its routing table.
+- A CN MUST have the ability to select a set of peer connections from its routing table.
 - Connections with the selected set of peers MUST be maintained by the CN.
 - A CN MUST have a mechanism to construct encrypted and unencrypted joining requests, discovery requests or data messages.
 - A CN MUST construct and provide a list of peer addresses from its routing table that is similar to a requested node id so that other CCs and CNs can extend their routing tables.